Cortizo Sliding Doors Review: Cor Vision & UK Pricing

 The 20mm Sightlines Explained

-The COR-Vision achieves 20mm sightlines at the meeting point of two panels.
+The Cor Vision Plus Sliding achieves 20mm sightlines at the meeting point of two panels.
 To put this in context:

 - Budget aluminium sliding doors: 50-80mm sightlines